 Thirdly, one may also be concerned about the selection of particular workers into firms in situations with different local labor market conditions.
 A prime suspicion here is that the pool of available workers will be different in a recession.
 To start with, we always control for a personal fixed-effect as a proxy for individual productivity and other individual characteristics such as individual financial retirement incentives.
-Also, as columns (II) to (V) of Table 2 reveal, we find no systematic sorting of workers into firms with respect to age, productivity or past sick leave.
-We only find that hired employees have a bit more work experience (9.2 days or 0.3 %), which is only a marginal correlation.
-So we find no evidence for systematic changes in hiring patterns due to worse local labor market conditions.
-This should support our
+Also, as columns (II) to (V) of Table 2 reveal, we find no systematic sorting of workers into firms with respect to age, productivity17 or past sick leave.
+We only find that hired employees have a bit more work experience (9.2 days or 0.3 percent), which is only a marginal correlation.
+So we find no evidence for systematic changes in hiring patterns due to worse local labor market conditions are not significantly correlated with unobserved firm characteristics18.
+We also do not find a systematic increase in quit rates or take-up rates for disability pensions19.